shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_why_ai_frameworks.md

 It's not going to be the same imperfections a human creates, but it'll happen.

 ## The almighty feedback loop
 The way to deal with this reality is to iterate.
-We all know this:
+We all know this, it's our day-to-day.
 1. We plan - decide what to do next.
 1. Then we do the thing.
 1. We verify - get feedback (check if that thing is a step in the right direction).